UziBorot/prahladyeri.com/readme.txt

-Git repo to host my blog (master branch).
+Git repo to host my blog (gh-pages branch).

 All content is published under a creative commons license (CCA 4.0).